 This is a very nice reproduction grandfather clock top.
 Quartz movement, pretty dial and nice chimes.
 Good working order and no need to wind!
 Keeps good time.
 This looks lovely on a mantel, top of book case or on a desk.
 Bottom case was broken in a freak wheel chair accident, but a new one … More Crazy Clock ads – all you have to do is make a bottom for this grandfather clock

 You’ve decided on a new location for your grandfather clock.
 Now it is time to set it up.
 Before you do anything ensure that the clock is level and preferably on a hard surface.
 Wood floors are great but carpeted floors are not optimal.
-There are 4 levelling wheels on the bottom of the clock. … More Setting up your modern tall-case (grandfather) clock
+There are 4 leveling wheels or points on the bottom of … More Setting up your modern tall-case (grandfather) clock

 Having moved modern grandfather clocks these are some useful some tips when transporting your clock.
 If you are unsure, a professional will certainly perform the service but consider the cost before you decide since you will pay travel time plus disassembly/set-up time, shop supplies and tax.
 A call to a professional is unnecessary if you … More Transporting your modern tall-case clock – a how to

 Tick-Talk Tuesday is about the letters and comments I have received from you, the reader, concerning your clock, issues you might have had and challenges you face and my responses to your questions with advice on your particular clock concern and of course, my general comments.
 For those comments and questions that stump even me, … More Tick Talk Tuesday #12 – Arthur Pequegnat Nelson hall clock